-Every spring, homeowners emerge from their homes after a long winter prepared to make their lawn the envy of the neighborhood.
-All free time is consumed with grooming the lawns to an ever more perfect state, but now there’s a new way!
+Every spring, many homeowners emerge from their homes after a long winter prepared to make their lawn the envy of the neighborhood.
+For them, all free time is spent grooming their lawns to an ever more perfect state, but now there’s a new way to grow a stunning lawn!
 Bluegrass Greensource wants to help homeowners create a beautiful, yet low maintenance and environmentally friendly lawn.
-Proper watering techniques, chemical application and mowing practices can create a stress free (and therefore, happy and beautiful) lawn with minimal negative environmental impact.
+These watering, chemical application and mowing tips will help you create a stress-free and beautiful lawn with little harm to the environment.

 Tips for a Green Lawn